Join me in the cold, dark, life-sustaining NE Pacific Ocean to discover the great beauty, mystery and fragility hidden there.

 My life changed acutely in 1998 when friends took me on a surprise whale-watching trip when visiting northeast Vancouver Island.
 That experience led to my stepping away from a mainstream education career, returning to BC, and striving to find a more effective way to enable people to know their connection to the Ocean and how easy it is to create positive change – for the sake of the whales, our life-sustaining seas, and therefore . . . for ourselves.

 Having the privilege of witnessing the return of Humpback Whales from the brink of extinction led to my becoming a whale researcher and co-founding the Marine Education and Research Society.
-My additional work has included being a Department of Fisheries and Oceans Education Coordinator; the Communications Director for the SOS Marine Conservation Foundation; Community Liaison for the ‘Namgis First Nation’s land-based salmon farm; observer on Fisheries and Ocean Canada’s marine mammal surveys; and serving as a marine naturalist and naturalist trainer for a wide variety of audiences.
+My additional work has included being a Department of Fisheries and Oceans Canada (DFO) Education Coordinator; the Communications Director for the SOS Marine Conservation Foundation; Community Liaison for the ‘Namgis First Nation’s land-based salmon farm; observer fro DFO on marine mammal surveys; and serving as a marine naturalist and naturalist trainer for a wide variety of audiences.

 On-camera experience includes: